ComNets-Bremen/MobilityModelCheck/README.md

 7. Select the MobilityModelCheck folder (the top most folder of the OPSLite project) and run using - `Run -> Run As -> OMNeT++ Simulation`

-8. Use the generated statistics and log entries to compute statistics - a separater parser maybe required to parse the log file to extract required stats (such as number of contacts, contact durations, etc.)
+8. Use the generated statistics and log (in `results` folder) to compute statistics - a separater parser maybe required to parse the log file to extract required stats (such as number of contacts, contact durations, etc.)